inet-framework/inet-tutorials/configurator/doc/step1.rst

 In the first step, we want to automatically assign addresses in a wired network.
 To make the task a little bit more complicated, the network won't be a single LAN but several LANs connected via routers.
-We want to place nodes on each subnet into a different subnet, but otherwise we don't care how addresses are assigned.
+We want to place nodes on each subnet into a different subnet, but otherwise, we don't care how addresses are assigned.
 We also ignore the question of filling routing tables for now -- it will be covered in later steps.